 - Simple access: Invite outside members, create closed boards, or add public boards.

-- Horizontal: This “horizontal” tool is multi-purposed, meaning you can handle everything with it;
+- Horizontal: This “horizontal” tool is multi-purpose, meaning you can handle everything with it;

 - Task calendar: All of your tasks can be set with a due date, and once set all tasks sync with your calendar for each board.

 - Seamless Integration: Paying users can integrate with Slack, GitHub, and Salesforce and loads of Trello Power-Ups.

 Shortcomings of Trello 🤔

-- Crowded: While items can be organized into specific tasks and cards, once a board collects a large number of cards the board can easily get crowded and cluttered.
+- Crowded: While items can be organized into specific tasks and cards, once the board collects a large number of cards it can easily get crowded and cluttered.